rabbitmq/rabbitmq-website/site/management.md

 ### <a id="csp" class="anchor" href="#csp">Content Security Policy (CSP)</a>

 It is possible to configure what [CSP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) value is used by HTTP API responses.
-The default value is `script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'"`:
+The default value is `script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'`:

 <pre class="lang-ini">
-management.csp.policy = script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'"
+management.csp.policy = script-src 'self' 'unsafe-eval' 'unsafe-inline'; object-src 'self'
 </pre>

 The value can be any valid CSP header string: